 Ministry Team Letter for the Month

-During the Covid-19 pandemic our services and activities have had to be curtailed.
-We hope that this difficult time will soon pass but, in the meantime, please refer any questions to the Parish Office.
+During the Covid-19 pandemic some of our services and activities have had to be curtailed.
+With the easing of restrictions most of these have now been reinstated, please refer any questions to the Parish Office.